Grant Scheme Winners 2020

 All Rise: Resistance, Rebellion, and Revolt in South Africa is a four-part graphic history series, based on little-known court records, that revives stories of resistance by marginalized South Africans against the colonial and apartheid governments.
 The first volume, which spans the ‘Union period’ of 1910-48, is due to be published in 2021, and will consist of six stories, all researched and written by historian Richard Conyngham and each illustrated by a different South African artist.
 The stories in All Rise combine a variety of universal issues related to justice and human rights with a refreshing narrative medium.
 Based on painstaking research, the work already completed has received glowing endorsements from a list of lawyers, judges, academics, activists and graphic history authors.
 The impact of the project is two-fold: elevating the profile of diverse South African illustrators and providing a lasting, reliable, accessible resource for readers of history both at home and abroad.

-Unrecognised, Ignored and Forgotten: The Story of Scientist Saul Sithole
+The Forgotten Scientist: The Story of Saul Sithole

 This second book in a series of unsung heroes, The Forgotten Scientist: The Story of Saul Sithole is about the untold story of a pioneering black scientist who made a great contribution to the fields of anthropology and ornithology in South Africa.
 Saul Sithole is one of the hidden figures whose story of scientific knowledge in ornithology deserves praise and honour.
 The book honours his legacy and celebrate his decades-long career in ornithological work in Africa.
 It is also a love letter to the many men and women in South Africa and on the African continent whose stories of courage were muffled by decades of injustice, exclusion, and dispossession.